reflectoring/reflectoring.github.io/content/blog/2022/2022-03-10-getting-started-with-spring-webflux.md

 ### Backpressure

-We often might have came across this word, *Backpressure* while dealing with huge data streams.
+Working with reactive code, we often come across the term "backpressure".
 It is an analogy derived from fluid dynamics which literally means the *resistance* or *force* that opposes the desired flow of data.
 In Reactive Streams, backpressure defines the mechanism to regulate the data transmission across streams.

-Consider that a server A sends 1000 EPS(events per second) to server B. But server B could only process 800 EPS and has a deficit of 200 EPS.
-Server B would now tend to fall behind as it has to process the deficit data and send it downstream or maybe store it in database.
+Consider that server A sends 1000 EPS (events per second) to server B. But server B could only process 800 EPS and thus has a deficit of 200 EPS.
+Server B would now tend to fall behind as it has to process the deficit data and send it downstream or maybe store it in a database.
 Thus, server B deals with backpressure and soon will go out of memory and fail.

 So, this backpressure can be handled or managed by the following options or strategies:

-* *Buffer* - We can easily buffer the deficit data and process it later when the server is bit free.
-But with huge load of data coming in, this buffer might increase and the server would soon run out of memory.
+* *Buffer* - We can easily buffer the deficit data and process it later when the server has capacity.
+But with a huge load of data coming in, this buffer might increase and the server would soon run out of memory.
-* *Drop* - This must be the last option that someone should opt for.
-Usually, we can use the concept of data sampling combined with buffering to achieve lesser data loss.
+* *Drop* - Dropping, i.e. not processing events, should be the last option.
+Usually, we can use the concept of data sampling combined with buffering to achieve less data loss.
 * *Control* - The concept of controlling the producer that sends the data is by far the best option.
-Reactive Streams provides various options in both push and pull based streams to control the data that is being produced and sent to the consumer.
+Reactive Streams provides various options in both push and pull-based streams to control the data that is being produced and sent to the consumer.

 ### Reactive Java Libraries

 The reactive landscape in Java has evolved a lot in recent years.
-Before we move on further to understand the Spring Webflux component, let’s just take a look into the reactive core libraries written in Java till date.
+Before we move on further to understand the Spring Webflux component, let’s take a look into the reactive core libraries written in Java today.
 Here are the most popular ones:

 * **RxJava**: It is implemented out of the [ReactorX](https://reactivex.io/) project which hosts implementations for multiple programming languages and platforms. *ReactiveX* is a combination of the best ideas from the *Observer* pattern, the *Iterator* pattern, and *functional programming*.
 * **Project Reactor**: [Reactor](https://projectreactor.io/) is a framework built by Pivotal and powered by Spring.
-It is considered as one of the foundation of the *reactive stack* in the [Spring](https://spring.io/reactive) ecosystem.
-It implements Reactive API patterns which are based out of *Reactive Streams* specification.
+It is considered as one of the foundations of the *reactive stack* in the [Spring](https://spring.io/reactive) ecosystem.
+It implements Reactive API patterns which are based on the *Reactive Streams* specification.
 * **Akka Streams**: Although it implements the Reactive Streams implementation, the [Akka Streams](http://doc.akka.io/docs/akka/snapshot/scala/stream/index.html) API is completely decoupled from the Reactive Streams interfaces.
 It uses *Actors* to deal with the streaming data.
-It is considered as a 3rd generation Reactive library.
+It is considered a 3rd generation Reactive library.
 * **Ratpack**: [Ratpack](https://ratpack.io/) is a set of Java libraries used for building scalable and high-performance HTTP applications.
-It uses Java 8, *Netty* and reactive principles to provide a basic implementation of Reactive Stream API.
+It uses Java 8, *Netty*, and reactive principles to provide a basic implementation of Reactive Stream API.
 You can also use Reactor or RxJava along with it.
-* **Vert.x**: [Vert.x](https://vertx.io/) is a foundation project by *Eclipse* which delivers a *polyglot event driven framework* for JVM.
+* **Vert.x**: [Vert.x](https://vertx.io/) is a foundation project by *Eclipse* which delivers a *polyglot event-driven framework* for JVM.
 It is similar to Ratpack and allows to use RxJava or their native implementation for Reactive Streams API.

 Spring Webflux is internally built using the core components of RxJava and RxNetty.